White Plains Lawyer Handles Equitable Distribution Matters Involving Substantial Assets

 The distribution of property at the end of a marriage is one of the most important and also one of the most contested issues in a divorce.
 You need an attorney who is knowledgeable about dividing substantial assets and valuing financial instruments such as retirement accounts.
 At Martin J. Rosen, P.C. in White Plains, I am sensitive to the needs of divorcing clients and find creative resolutions to disputes such as those involving a spouse’s contribution to their partner’s professional success.
 Whether the divorce is amicable or bitter, my firm helps clients obtain a favorable outcome when marital property is allocated.

-The process of equitable distribution in White Plains, New York
+Equitable distribution in New York

 New York is an equitable distribution state.
 This means that in a divorce, a court seeks to divide marital property fairly between the former partners.
 This does not mean, however, that property is simply split down the middle.
 Rather, the court engages in a complex process of analysis to determine how property is split in each case, taking into account: